-- A 'Time Out' system also runs at lunchtime.
-If the SMARTER code is not followed on the playground then the lunchtime supervisors ask the pupils to sit in the 'Time Out' area. - After time out to think, there are chances for the pupils to apologise and shake hands, make friends and be positive again. - If unacceptable behaviour continues then pupils will be sent to the quiet zone. - Any behaviour that warrants a yellow card or above, will be discussed with the senior lunchtime supervisor who will then make the decision to liaise with the class teacher and/or the senior leadership team if necessary.
+- If the SMARTER code is not followed in the dinner hall or the playground then staff may ask the pupils to take some 'time out' (Stop and Think) this may be sitting in a quiet area, walking around with the adult, etc. - After time out to think (Stop and Think), there are chances for the pupils to apologise and shake hands, make friends and be positive again. - If unacceptable behaviour continues then the behaviour card system (outlined above) will be followed. - Any behaviour that warrants a yellow card or above, will be discussed with the class teacher/senior leader on duty.